Save Energy and Water

 - Shut lights and turn off power to appliances when not in use

-TVs, DVD players, computers, monitors, cell phone chargers and other electronic appliances use energy even when in "sleep" or "standby" mode, so keep them turned off when not in use.
-Plugging related electronics into one power switch and shutting that down makes saving energy easier.
+"Vampire electronics"-TVs, DVD players, computers, monitors, cell phone chargers and other electronic appliances-use energy even when turned off and in "sleep" or "standby" mode.
+Plugging related electronics into one power switch and shutting it down when they're not in use makes saving energy easier.

 - Get a home energy survey/audit

 NYSERDA (see link at right) or your local gas or electric utility.
 There are many incentives that will help you pay for recommended improvements.

 home's energy efficiency can really add

 up.
 This CFL uses one quarter of the

 - Going on vacation?
 Turn your water heater down to "Vacation" setting